Song921012/EstimatingRtDeepL/README.md

 Codes for the paper " Estimating time-varying reproduction number by deep learning techniques " submitted to JAAC.

+Note: In 2023/05/20, I updated project.toml file to use Julia 1.9

 ## Document Descriptions

 - Toy Models: logisticgrowth.jl, subexpotential.jl, mediaimpact.jl